 One potential scenario for these pandemic-dislocated workers, according to the CED, is through “publicly supported training in a time of crisis.”
 Recommendations, especially for individuals on the bottom earning tiers, is for increased public investments in community colleges.
 Providing virtual training could help these individuals learn new skills and become employable again.
 Be it a community college or similar, the CED explains that it could be subsidized by either a modified Pell Grant or direct payments to the individual who is taking classes to become a member of the workforce again.

-Much as the course of the pandemic is uncertain, only time will tell until how these newly created job problems will be addressed.
+Much as the course of the pandemic is uncertain, only time will tell until how these newly created job problems will be addressed in a post-covid working world.